Colombia Temporary Contract Worker Visa

 About Colombia Legal & Accounting SAS and its associates; Reliable, Trustworthy, Pristine, Honesty, Management, Punctual.
 That’s all you need to know to put yourself in their professional hands.

-Our office ours are from 8:30 am to 6:00 pm Monday to Friday, and 9:00 am to 12:30 pm Saturday.
 Our main office is located in Medellin, Colombia near Parque Lleras in El Poblado.
 We have representation in Bogota, Miami, and Fort Lauderdale.
 Our main office address is Cra 39#5A-95, Oficina 709, Edificio Avangarde.
 We accept walk in appointments but its always nice if you can let us know ahead of time so we can schedule a time.
+Areas codes in Colombia have changed.
+To reach our office please call (57) 604-444-6634.